zelanko/sql-docs.fr-fr/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

 ---
-title: Mise à niveau d’instances de réplica d’un groupe de disponibilité Always On | Microsoft Docs ms.custom: '' ms.date: 01/10/2018 ms.prod: sql ms.reviewer: ''
+title: Mettre à niveau les réplicas de groupe de disponibilité
+dsecription: Describes how to upgrade replicas that are participating in an Always On availability group. ms.custom: seo-lt-2019 ms.date: 01/10/2018 ms.prod: sql ms.reviewer: ''